larastan/larastan/docs/rules.md

 Will result in the following errors:
 ```
-[NoUnnecessaryCollectionCallRule] Called 'count' on collection, but could have been retrieved as a query.
+Called 'count' on Laravel collection, but could have been retrieved as a query.
-[NoUnnecessaryCollectionCallRule] Called 'contains' on collection, but could have been retrieved as a query.
+Called 'contains' on Laravel collection, but could have been retrieved as a query.
 ```

 To fix the errors, the code in the previous example could be changed to: